mnemonic6502/apitest/README.md

 If using the installer script, ensure an Ubuntu based distro (tested Xubuntu 18.x) Ensure your user has sudo access to install, NOPASSWD in sudoers will make this easier...
 * run bascompyins.sh
-* sudo -i -u postgres, copy db.out to postgres user, play the dump into fresh postgres db
+* sudo -i -u postgres, copy db.out to postgres user, play the dump into fresh postgres service
 * if running app & db separate, ensure you alter the connection strings mentioned above.
 * ensure restapi.py and valuemod.py are in the same location
 * run ./restapi.py